Estimated reading time: 9 minutes

 - sticking problems (for example, problems with sticking to terrarium walls)

 How often do crested geckos shed?

-Because shedding is associated with your crested gecko’s growth it will occur more frequently when the crested gecko is young.
-Hatchlings will shed more frequently than juveniles and juveniles will shed more frequently than adults.
+Because shedding is associated with your crested gecko’s growth, it will occur more frequently when the crested gecko is young.
+Hatchlings will shed more often than juveniles, and juveniles will shed more frequently than adults.

 The following table gives you an idea of how often your crested gecko will shed.